owasp-amass/.github/profile/README.md

 ## Our Goal

-In-depth attack surface management for everyone!
+In-depth OSINT collection and external attack surface mapping for everyone!

-The OWASP Amass Project has developed a framework to help information security professionals perform network mapping of attack surfaces and external asset discovery using open source intelligence gathering and reconnaissance techniques.
+The OWASP Amass Project has developed a system to help information security professionals perform mapping of attack surfaces and external asset discovery using open source intelligence gathering and reconnaissance techniques.

-The framework includes key efforts and tools to help understand attack surfaces:
+The system includes key efforts and tools to help understand attack surfaces:

 * [Collection Engine](https://github.com/owasp-amass/engine) - for in-depth attack surface mapping and asset discovery
-* [The Amass Tool](https://github.com/owasp-amass/amass) - for executing a collection engine from the command-line
+* [The Amass Tool](https://github.com/owasp-amass/amass) - for executing collection engine sessions from the command-line
-* [Asset Database](https://github.com/owasp-amass/asset-db) - for easy storage, navigation, and management of data in an OAM database
+* [Asset Database](https://github.com/owasp-amass/asset-db) - for easy storage, navigation, and management of OAM data
 * [Open Asset Model](https://github.com/owasp-amass/open-asset-model) - for a uniform way to communicate assets exposed on the Internet
 * [OAM Tools](https://github.com/owasp-amass/oam-tools) - for extracting, manipulating, and analyzing data in an OAM database